-Peter Barrett is a partner and focuses on investments in therapeutics and medical technologies that significantly change the medical management of patients.
+Peter Barrett is a partner and focuses on investments in therapeutics that significantly improve patients’ quality of life.

 Prior to joining Atlas in 2002, Peter was co-founder, executive vice president, and chief business officer of Celera Genomics.
 Within two years of its founding, Celera announced the first successful sequencing of the human genome.
 Peter helped launch Celera as a publicly traded entity in 1999.
 He led Celera’s strategic alliances and acquisitions, and participated in raising nearly $1 billion in capital for the company.